Windows ProRes: First Impression by Chris Zwar - ProVideo Coalition

 I tried again using an 8 stops round-trip instead of 10, and this time I had more success.
 All of the renders – on both Mac and Windows – responded to the second exposure effect to reveal an image similar to the original 4 colour gradient.

-As expected, the 8-bit ProRes LT and ProRes 422 renders looked noisy and had extreme banding that showed the limits of doing such heavy processing with only 256 values available for each pixel.
+As expected, the ProRes LT and ProRes 422 renders (which were rendered with the 8-bit “millions of colours” setting) looked noisy and had extreme banding that showed the limits of doing such heavy processing with only 256 values available for each pixel.
 Interestingly, the LT and 422 renders looked visually the same.

-The ProRes HQ and ProRes 4444 renders fared much better – but still weren’t perfect.
+The ProRes HQ and ProRes 4444 renders (using the “trillions of colours” setting) fared much better – but they still weren’t perfect.
 While there was much more detail than in the LT and 422 renders, there was still visible banding and blockiness.
-The 10 bit format provides 1024 values for each pixel – which is four times as much as the 256 levels of 8-bit images, but still a long way short of the 65,556 in a 16 bit format.
+A 10-bit format provides 1024 values for each pixel – which is four times as much as the 256 levels of 8-bit images, but still a long way short of the 65,556 in a 16 bit format.

-The point of this test was to see if there was a clear difference between the 8-bit LT / 422 codecs and the 10-bit HQ / 4444 codecs.
-Clearly there is, and so the Windows ProRes codecs are working as expected.
+The point of this test was to see if there was a clear difference between the way the Windows ProRes encoder deals with 8-bit data from After Effects, as compared to 16-bit.
+This corresponds to choosing “millions” or “trillions” of colours in the output module.
+Clearly there is a differemce, and so the Windows ProRes codecs are working as expected.

 Even with the additional bit depth, the HQ and 4444 examples didn’t look that great, so I did the same test on a Mac to see if Apple’s codecs performed differently.